-- Active Xenon headlamps\ (p.
+- Active Xenon headlamps (p.
 93)

-- Active high beam\ (p.
+- Active main beam (p.
 91)

 - Light switches (p.
 87)

 - Headlamps adjusting headlamp pattern (p.
 99)

-- Tunnel detection\ (p.
+- Tunnel detection (p.
 90)

-Active high beam\
+Active main beam

-The Active High Beam function detects the headlamp beams of oncoming traffic or the rear lights of vehicles in front, and switches the lighting from main beam to dipped beam.
-Xenon headlamps only dim the portion of the light beam that points directly to the vehicle.
+Active main beam function is available with on/off functionality, or adaptive functionality, depending on headlamp variant.
+The function detects the headlamp beams from oncoming traffic or the rear lights of vehicles in front, and switches the lighting from main beam to dipped beam.
+Active main beam with adaptive functionality only dims the part of the light beam that points directly to the vehicle.
 The lighting returns to main beam when the incoming light has stopped.

-Active high beam - AHB
+Active main beam - AHB

-Active high beam (Active High Beam - AHB) is a function which uses a camera sensor at the top edge of the windscreen to detect the headlamp beams of oncoming traffic or the rear lights of vehicles in front, and then switches from main beam to dipped beam.
+Active main beam (Active High Beam - AHB) is a function which uses a camera sensor at the top edge of the windscreen to detect the headlamp beams from oncoming traffic or the rear lights of vehicles in front, and then switches from main beam to dipped beam.
 The function can also take streetlights into account.